AmbaradulTeam/API_OTAUpdater/README.md

-# OTA Update for XUI on Infinix Hot 2
+# OTA Update for RR on Infinix Hot 2
+Ressurection Remix OTA Update test for Infinix Hot 2